Cambodia Travel Advice

 Threat level: Medium

-The current travel safety advice is to remain cautious of public gatherings due to some current political unrest in Cambodia.
+The current travel advice for Cambodia is to remain cautious of public gatherings due to some current political unrest in Cambodia.
 There have been a small number of bombings and shootings in the past.
 Most of these attacks have actually been linked to business, personal and gang disputes, not terrorism.

 Two expatriates living in Cambodia were murdered during what was suspected to be an armed burglary at their house in Phnom Penh in 2014.
 The same year saw a 43-year-old Japanese businessman working in Cambodia shot dead after he was assaulted by two men.
 It is reported that they tried to mug him as he got out his taxi outside his apartment.
 Violence against tourists is rare but occasionally happens.
 Travellers should be cautious when travelling alone and report any suspicious behaviour.